clewisdavis/The-Joy-of-React/course-notes.md

 - AC's
 - 1. Use the template for a `Grid` component, which will be provided with a `numRows` prop for the number of rows, and a `numCols` prop for the number of columns.
-- 2. There shold be X divs with a class of `row`, where X is equal to the `numRows` prop.
+- 2. There should be X divs with a class of `row`, where X is equal to the `numRows` prop.
 - 3. Inside each `row`, there should be Y divs with a class of `cell`, where Y is equal to the `numCols` prop.
 - 4. You should use the provided `range` function to solve this problem.
 - 5. There shouldn't be any key-related warnings in the console.
-Youc an assume that the grid is "static", with no plans to support reordering the rows or cells.
+You an assume that the grid is "static", with no plans to support reordering the rows or cells.

 - Starter code: